Maria Theresa: Memorials and honours

 A number of streets and squares were named after her throughout the empire as well as statues and monuments built.
 In Vienna a large bronze monument was built in her honour at Maria-Theresien-Platz in 1888.
 The Maria Theresia Garden Square (Uzhhorod) was constructed in her memory as recently as 2013.

+The city of Subotica was renamed in her honor in 1779, as Maria-Theresiapolis, sometimes spelled as Maria-Theresiopel or Theresiopel.

 A number of her descendants were named in her honour.
 These include: